 Library Funding Vote

-Proposition #4 will appear on the Canandaigua City School District ballot on May 16, 2023.
+Wood Library Funding Proposition to appear on the Canandaigua City School District ballot on May 20, 2025

 Voting will take place in person at two locations depending on where you live: Canandaigua Elementary School Link Gym, 90 W Gibson St, Canandaigua; OR at the Cheshire Fire Hall, Rte 21 South, Cheshire.
 The polls are open from 7:00 AM to 9:00 PM.

 A proposition for Wood Library funding will appear on the same ballot as the Canandaigua City School District budget.
-It asks voters to authorize the School District to levy and collect an annual tax for Wood Library in the amount of $920,150 starting with the 2023-2024 tax bill.
-This is an increase of $75,900 over the base amount that was approved by voters in 2022.
-The library levy was first authorized by Canandaigua City School district voters in May 2012.
+It asks voters to authorize the School District to levy and collect an annual tax for Wood Library in the amount of $1,027,564 starting with the 2025-2026 tax bill.

 How will it affect my taxes?